-Ask public health officials about hypertension and you will be told by the CDC that “about 1 of 3 U.S. adults–or about 75 million people–have high blood pressure.”
-You will also learn that hypertension contributes to over 400,000 deaths each year.
-Hypotension (low blood pressure), on the other hand, seems to get far less attention.
+Ask public health officials about HYPERtension and you will be told by the CDC that “Nearly half of adults in the United States (108 million, or 45%) have hypertension defined as a systolic blood pressure ≥ 130 mm Hg or a diastolic blood pressure ≥ 80 mm Hg…” You will also learn that hypertension contributes to roughly half a million deaths each year.
+HYPOtension (low blood pressure), on the other hand, seems to get far less attention.
+But low blood pressure can also be dangerous.
+What can be done about it?

 Doctors and Blood Pressure: